 For homeowners who love the look and feel of real wood, few materials compare.
 Wood doors add natural warmth, depth, and architectural detail, and they can be customized with stains and paints.
 However, this timeless beauty comes with added upkeep.
 Wood doors are more vulnerable to swelling, cracking, and fading due to moisture and sunlight, and they often require refinishing to maintain their appearance over time.

-Fiberglass Doors – Lightweight and Low Maintenance
+Fiberglass doors - Lightweight and low maintenance

 Fiberglass doors are among the most popular options for homeowners today.
 They're resistant to warping, rotting, and rusting, and they offer strong energy efficiency thanks to insulated cores.
 Their textured surfaces can even mimic real wood, offering a balance of beauty and practicality.
 However, fiberglass doors can sometimes lack the solid feel and warmth of traditional wood, and repairs can be challenging if the surface becomes damaged.

-Steel Doors – Strong and Secure
+Steel doors - Strong and secure

 Steel doors are prized for their security and structural strength.
-They’re typically less expensive than wood doors and offer dependable protection against weather and impact.
-While steel provides excellent durability, it can dent or rust if not properly finished.
+They're typically less expensive than wood doors and offer dependable protection against weather and impact.
+While steel provides excellent durability, it can dent or rust of not properly finished.
 Because steel conducts heat and cold, these doors can also be less efficient in extreme climates and offer fewer design options.

 How Ensemble® Entry Doors Combine the Best of All Materials